rust-bitcoin/rust-wallet/README.md

 # Bitcoin Wallet Library in Rust
-This is a library to build Bitcoin wallets with Rust
+This is a library to build Bitcoin wallets with Rust.
+It uses BIP32 key derivation, BIP39 mnemonics and BIP44 key hierarchy which makes it compatible to TREZOR, Ledger and many other wallets.

+## Goal
+Offer a standalone wallet in conjunction with rust-bitcoin-spv.
+I plan to add TREZOR and Ledger support.

 ## Status
 This is work in progess, far from production quality.